Development assessment and sea level rise

 The code recognises Council's legal obligation to consider coastal hazards, and the need to plan for sea level rise when assessing some Development Applications.
 The code relies on the Eurobodalla Coastal Hazard Assessment 2017 to determine which properties are potentially at risk from coastal hazards and require additional detailed assessment.

-Application of the code is to support Development Applications, so if you are planning development, first read the page below to determine if you are required to lodge an application:
+Application of the code is to support Development Applications.
+If you are planning development, please read our page 'Does my development require a Development Application?' to determine if you need to lodge an application.

 Coastal hazards assessment